kyma-project/cloud-manager/docs/user/README.md

 ### GcpNfsBackupSchedule CR

-The `gcpnfsbackupschedule.cloud-resources.kyma-project.io` CRD describes the user-defined schedule for creating backup of the `GcpNfsVolume` instances at regular intervals.
+The `gcpnfsbackupschedule.cloud-resources.kyma-project.io` CRD describes the user-defined schedule for creating a backup of the `GcpNfsVolume` instances at regular intervals.
 To learn more, read the [GcpNfsBackupSchedule Custom Resource](./resources/04-30-30-gcp-nfs-backup-schedule.md)  documentation.